DroneResponse/hardware-tests/README.md

 sudo docker run --rm -it --device=/dev/ttyUSB0 test

 ```
 The terminal will enter the docker container's work directory which is catkin_ws.
 The terminal should show something similar to **root@c5b2f3541681:/catkin_ws#**.
 We need to copy the hostname.
-Then in a separate terminal, the follwing command needs to be executed:
+Then in a separate terminal, the following command needs to be executed:

 ```bash
 sudo docker exec -it c5b2f3541681 bash